(210) 233-1102

 Course Objectives

-Demonstrate knowledge of PACS (Picture Archiving and Communication System) and DICOM (Digital Imaging and Communications in Medicine) standards, explaining how they enhance the management and sharing of medical imaging data.
+12. Gain foundational knowledge of PACS (Picture Archiving and Communication System) and DICOM (Digital Imaging and Communications in Medicine).

 Costs and Options: